Fully Offline Reinforcement Learning: Bayesian Offline RL

 \subsection{Learning a Posterior with Offline Data}

 A Bayesian epistemology characterises the agent's uncertainty in the MDP through distributions over any unknown variable \citep{Martin67,Duff02}.
-We first specify a parametric model $p(r_t,s_{t+1} \vert s_t,a_t,\theta)$, $P_{R,S}(s_t,a_t, \theta)$, $\theta \in \Theta \subset \mathbb{R}^d$, over the unknown state transitions and reward distributions, with each $\theta\in\Theta\subseteq \mathbb{R}^d$ representing a hypothesis about the MDP $\mathcal{M}^\star$.
-As we show in \cref{sec:obtaining_bounds}, our results can easily be generalised to non-parametric methods like Gaussian process regression \citep{Rasmussen2006Gaussian,Wiener23,Krige1951}.
-A prior distribution over the parameter space $P_\Theta$ is specified, which represents the initial \emph{a priori} belief in the true value of $ P_{R,S}^\star( s,a)$ before the agent has observed any transitions.
+For our model-based approach, we characterise uncertainty in the environment dynamics.
+We first specify a parametric model of the unknown joint reward-state transition distribution: $P_{R,S}(s_t,a_t, \theta)$, with each $\theta\in\Theta\subseteq \mathbb{R}^d$ representing a hypothesis about the underlying true MDP $\mathcal{M}^\star$.
+A prior distribution over the parameter space $P_\Theta$ is specified, which represents the initial \emph{a priori} belief over hypothesis MDPs before the agent has observed any transitions.
+As we show in \cref{sec:regret_analysis}, our results can easily be generalised to non-parametric methods like Gaussian process regression \citep{Rasmussen2006Gaussian,Wiener23,Krige1951}.
 We denote an offline dataset of $N$ state-action-state-reward transition observations as: $\mathcal{D}_N=\{(s_i,a_i,s'_i,r_i)\}_{i=0}^{N-1}$, all collected from a single MDP $\mathcal{M}^\star$.
 Datapoints may be collected from several policies and non-Markovian sampling.
-Given the dataset $\mathcal{D}_N$, the prior $P_\Theta$ with density $p(\theta)$ is updated to posterior $P_\Theta(\mathcal{D}_N)$ with density $p(\theta | \mathcal{D}_N)$, using Bayes' rule: The posterior represents the agent's belief in the unknown environment dynamics once $\mathcal{D}_N$ has been observed.
+Given the dataset $\mathcal{D}_N$, the prior $P_\Theta$ with density $p(\theta)$ is updated to posterior $P_\Theta(\mathcal{D}_N)$ with density $p(\theta | \mathcal{D}_N)$, using Bayes' rule:

+The posterior represents the agent's updated belief in the unknown environment dynamics once $\mathcal{D}_N$ has been observed.
 We now detail how a Bayes-optimal policy is learned using the posterior as the initial belief in the environment dynamics.